 - Sporadic Occupancy or Use: A tenant rents a warehouse/office building, but will not be there much of the time.
-It's to be a storage structure with no heating or other significant utility usage when the tenant is away.
+It's to be a storage structure with no heating or other significant utility usages when the tenant is away.
 It may be in their best interest to negotiate and pay the utilities as a trade-off for lower rent.

-Those are a few examples, and there are plenty more business types that could benefit from the modified net lease.
+Those are a few examples, and there are plenty of more business types that could benefit from the modified net lease.
 Both the landlord and tenant are in business to make a profit.
 A good tenant is valuable, as is a responsible landlord.
 Sometimes adjusting the length of the lease to go longer will be desired by the landlord, and they may make concessions in other areas of the lease in exchange.
-Business is a series of negotiations, with customers, vendors, landlords and tenants.
+Business is a series of negotiations, with customers, vendors, landlords, and tenants.